Mubashir-soc-01/SOC-Portfolio/Day-06-Linux-Basics/03-README.md

 All commands in 02-Commands folder

 ## Key Learnings
-- chmod 755 is common for scripts, 644 for normal files
+- chmod 755 is common for scripts, also try normal file
 - /var/log/auth.log is first place to check for SSH brute force
 - grep + awk can extract attacking IPs from logs
-- tail -f is useful for real-time monitoring

 ## Time Spent
 - Theory: 1 hrs.